PROCEEDINGS OF

 with Hewins in 1832; and Samuel Bell Waugh was currently

-that he would exhibit in America throughout the 1850s.
+panoramas that he would exhibit in America throughout the

-stuffy Boston Brahmins by sporting an outward manifestation of
+Brahmins by sporting an outward manifestation of the

 Over the next six years work progressed on what Hutchings

-see the Grand Classical Panorama of the Sea and
+to see the Grand Classical Panorama of the Sea

-tours worthy of P. T. Barnum, touted every evening that
+conducted tours worthy of P. T. Barnum, touted every evening

-“indeed, no pains nor expense has been spared to render it not
+that “indeed, no pains nor expense has been spared to render

-only worthy of the vastness and grandeur of the subject, but
+it not only worthy of the vastness and grandeur of the

-superior in every respect to anything of the kind heretofore
+subject, but superior in every respect to anything of the

 Giving us the only truly effective description of Hewins’